 3. Love can stop.

-It is inevitable, when we associate love to something that changes with time that our ideas of love will go along with it.
+It is inevitable, when we associate love to something that changes with time, that our ideas of love will go along with it.
 A stage of recognition that is required on the journey returning to the awareness of love’s presence, however, at this time one that does associate it to persons will often attempt to find another person that could spark that familiar feeling in them again.
 Failing to have any lasting relationships due to the lack of recollection that love is continuous.

-Love is all-encompassing, therefore this is indeed an aspect of the truth of what it is, however, consciousness does not only make the association to bodies, but distort the reality of like into bodies.
+Love is all-encompassing, therefore this is indeed an aspect of the truth of what it is, however, consciousness does not only make the association to bodies, but distort the reality of love into bodies.
 It can be a large jump for many to grasp, however it is often recognized after the sensation returns many time, that it is familiar and at some point the question comes in, that it may just be something they feel inside and not outside.

 4. Love has an opposite. / taken away